lavary/sked/README.md

 Sked is a framework-agnostic package for creating cron jobs using a fluent API.
 It's been built on top of the powerful [Laravel task scheduler](https://laravel.com/docs/master/scheduling), but the effort has been made to make Laravel Task Scheduler available to other environments and contexts, while providing additional features.

+Sked is wirtten in PHP but can be used for any kind of console commands and bash scripts.

 ## Installation

 To install the package, run the following command: